clarklab/chowdown/_recipes/stuffed-peppers.md

 ---

 We found these during Happy Hour at Chiso's Grill in Bee Cave, Tx.
 We've since tweaked the recipe a bit.
 This recipe is just a starting point, add/remove anything you want (like more hot sauce if you're into that).
-Sometimes I order the [peppers on Amazon](https://amzn.to/2MGUnam).
-My favorite hot sauces are Franks Red Hot, Jardine's Texas Champagne, and of course, [Yellowbird](https://amzn.to/2Pw4LAv).

 Fun fact: Peppedew Peppers are basically a new thing.
 They are the brand name of piquante peppers, which were discovered in South Africe in just 1993.
 Hat tip to [Wikipedia](https://en.wikipedia.org/wiki/Peppadew) for the schooling.